romancin/rutorrent-flood-docker/README.md

 Tested and working on Synology and QNAP, but should work on any x86_64 devices.

 ## Instructions
+- Map any local port to 80 for rutorrent access (Default username/password is admin/admin)

-- Map any local port to 443 for SSL rutorrent access (Default username/password is admin/admin)
+- Map any local port to 443 for SSL rutorrent access if SSL_ENABLED=yes (Default username/password is admin/admin)
 - Map any local port to 51415 for rtorrent
 - Map any local port to 3000 for SSL flood access
 - Map a local volume to /config (Stores configuration data, including rtorrent session directory.
 Consider this on SSD Disk)